16 Sights in Tarragona, Spain (with Map and Images)

 Sant Pau del Seminari

-Sant Pau del Seminari is a chapel in the municipality of Tarragona protected as a cultural asset of local interest.
-It is one of the oldest and best preserved testimonies of Tarragona Romanesque.
-The chapel is mentioned in a document from the early thirteenth century.
-Linked to Santa Tecla la Vella and with decorative details of the cloister enclosure.
+Sant Pau del Seminary is a chapel of the municipality of Tarragona protected as a cultural asset of local interest.
+It is one of the oldest and best preserved testimonies of the Tarragona Romanesque.
+The chapel is mentioned in a document from the beginning of the thirteenth century.
+Linked with Santa Tecla la Vella and with decorative details of the cloister.

 Wikipedia: Sant Pau del Seminari (CA)